Schendyla dentata: Taxonomy

-This species was first described in 1911 under the name Brachyschendyla dentata by the French zoologists Henri W. Brölemann and Henri Ribaut.
+Brölemann and Ribaut originally described this centipede in 1911 under the name Brachyschendyla dentata.
 In 1912, Brölemann and Ribaut introduced Microschendyla as a subgenus in the genus Brachyschendyla and included Brachyschendyla dentata in their proposed subgenus.
 Authorities have since deemed both Brachyschendyla and Brachyschendyla (Microschendyla) to be junior synonyms of Schendyla.
+Authorities now accept S. dentata as the valid name for this species.